-Are standards, requirements, and procedures in place for (Paragraph 2.6) a) the validation of activities? \boxtimes YES b) the verification of emissions reductions? ⊠ YES c) the accreditation of validators? ⊠ YES d) the accreditation of verifiers? ⊠ YES a) and b)
+Are standards, requirements, and procedures in place for (Paragraph 2.6)

+a) the validation of activities? ⊠ YES

+b) the verification of emissions reductions? ⊠ YES

+c) the accreditation of validators? ⊠ YES

+d) the accreditation of verifiers? ⊠ YES

 Provide evidence of the standards, requirements, and procedures referred to in a) through d), including their availability to the public: